oregonjim/leetv/README.md

   seq = 3

   [1800]        # (blank slot)
-  series =
+  series = blank
-  seq =
+  seq = linear  @ (can be anything)
 ```
   (Of course, a full daily schedule will have 48 of these 1/2 hour slots.
 They were
   created automatically the first time you ran leetv.
 While you can leave slots
-  blank, you cannot delete them.
+  blank, you should not delete them.
 Each schedule file must have all 48 slots present.)

   A special case is the series named 'MovieNight' (by default - this can be changed
 in settings.ini).
 If you specify this name for the series, leetv will keep track of all